 - greasy foods, such as pizza

-“Eating too much fruit, drinking too much alcohol or eating spicy foods might irritate the stomach before sex,” says London-based registered nutritionist Rob Hobson.
-“On the other hand, dehydrating whole grains, without too much water with them, will slow things down.”
+“Overeating fruit, drinking too much alcohol, or eating spicy foods might irritate the stomach before sex,” says London-based registered nutritionist Rob Hobson.
+“On the other hand, dehydrating whole grains without too much water will slow things down.”
 But Hobson doesn’t recommend changing your diet drastically.
 “It’s difficult to gauge, but I believe keeping a balance and eating everything in moderation is the best way to feel relaxed and in tune with your body before and during sex.”

-Ultimately the perfect bottoming diet, much like the perfect shag, depends entirely on the person.
-Though in sex and in life, it’s important to remember that sometimes shit happens – and that’s OK.
+Ultimately the perfect bottoming diet, much like the ideal shag, depends entirely on the person.
+Though in sex and life, it’s important to remember that sometimes shit happens – and that’s OK.

 Drugs and Alcohol

-Most guys won’t immediately think about drugs and alcohol effecting their digestion, but remember, everything that goes in, must come out.
-Our community has some major issues when it comes to usage and abuse and this will surely alter our sex lives at some point.
+Most guys won’t immediately think about drugs and alcohol affecting their Digestion, but remember, everything that goes in must come out.
+Our community has some significant issues when it comes to usage and abuse, and this will indeed alter our sex lives at some point.

 Drugs that can affect the gastrointestinal system:

 - synthetic cannabinoids

 Dr. Carolyn Ross, a nationally known author, speaker, expert, and pioneer in the use of Integrative Medicine for the treatment of Eating Disorders, Obesity, and Addictions, tackled the issues of drug abuse and Digestion in her article for Psychology Today.

 If you’re like many people, your spiral of increasing drug or alcohol use may have started as an attempt to manage symptoms of depression or anxiety.
 Of course, heavy use of alcohol or drugs doesn’t solve these problems;, over time, it only makes them worse.